In the rhinoplasty procedure, the cuts are taken in a hidden manner as a result there are no visible scars.

 SLEEP ON YOUR BACK WITH HEAD RAISED

-It is important to sleep on your back with your head raised to minimise possible complications.
+It is important to sleep on your back with your head raised to minimize possible complications.
 Rest is an essential part of the recovery process.
 The recovery period varies from patient to patient and it is important not to expect too much too soon.

 You will experience some blockage in the nose, causing slight discomfort.
 It is important not to blow your nose too hard as this can cause damage.
 You may experience some minor bleeding but this should subside in time.
 Bruising around the eyes may occur and usually takes approximately 1 week to subside.
 It is important not to take aspirin or disprin as pain relief, as this may cause bleeding.
 It is expected that swelling may last a number of weeks.
 The nasal bones are soft and it is very important to protect the nose, avoiding any activity where injury may occur.